sundsvallai/intric/docs/development-guide.md

 4. **Code Review** - At least one review is required
 5. **CI Checks** - All tests must pass

+For more detailed contribution guidelines, see the [Contributing document](./contributing.md).

 ### Coding Standards

 1. **Python Code** - Follow PEP 8 style guide